Software Artifacts SLSA levels | Fluid Attacks Help

-Software Artifacts SLSA Levels
+Software Artifacts SLSA levels

 The SLSA framework helps organizations measure the level of assurance that the Software Artifacts they produce actually contain and use what they intended (integrity), by ensuring that the whole build and release process, and all of the involved sources and dependencies cannot be tampered with.